What are the best uranium stocks? We’ve compiled a list of companies on the TSX and TSXV that have seen year-on-year share price gains.

 3. Forsys Metals (TSX:FSY)

-Forsys Metals is an exploration company with assets in Namibia, including the Norasa uranium project, its flagship site.
-Norasa contains the Valencia project, which has a 25-year mining license, and Forsys also holds a 100-percent interest in the Namibplaas project, located 7.5 kilometers northeast of Valencia.
+An exploration company with assets in Namibia, Forsys Metals considers its Norasa uranium project its flagship operation.
+Within Norasa lies the Valencia project, which the company has a 25-year mining license for; additionally, Forsys has a 100-percent interest in the Namibplaas project, which is just 7.5 kilometers northeast of Valencia.

 5. Azarga Uranium (TSX:AZZ)